Contrasting George Risk Industries (RSKIA) and Its Competitors

-George Risk Industries (OTCMKTS:RSKIA – Get Free Report) is one of 38 public companies in the “Communications equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare George Risk Industries to related companies based on the strength of its institutional ownership, profitability, earnings, valuation, analyst recommendations, dividends and risk.
+George Risk Industries (OTCMKTS:RSKIA – Get Free Report) is one of 36 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare George Risk Industries to related businesses based on the strength of its dividends, valuation, institutional ownership, analyst recommendations, earnings, risk and profitability.

-This table compares George Risk Industries and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares George Risk Industries and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue